auctumnus/garden/README.md

 ## license

-quartz and thus garden qua software is MIT; garden qua content is CC-BY-SA 🅭🅯🄎
+quartz and thus garden qua software is MIT; garden qua content is CC-BY-SA 🅭🅯🄎. content in quartz/static/fonts is under the OFL (see google fonts)